 Walking and Cycling to Newbury

 If you're heading into town from the outskirts of Newbury and its surrounding villages, or even from further afield, there are some fantastic options for walking and cycling routes.
 National cycling route 4 runs along the Kennet & Avon towpath originating in London and stretching as far as Fishguard in West Wales.
 There's also a wonderful network of public footpaths locally, many passing through open farmland and mystical wooded areas.
 Bicycle parking is available in the Market Place and throughout the town centre, and secure cycle lockers are available at Newbury train station.
-This leaflet from West Berkshire Council has lots of useful information for cyclists, including a map of cycle parking.

 Driving to Newbury